-MicroMegas detectors / Tracking chamber

-MicroMegas detectors serve the same purpose as DWCs; they allow you to track particles.
+across the chamber, causing a localized cascade of ionization.
+The signal from the wires builds up two electric signals in the delay line, one in each direction.
+By using a reference signal as a common start and measuring the time delays for the signals to reach each end of the delay line, the impact point -where the first ionizing took place-can be determined.
+The active area is $10\,\text{cm} \times 10\,\text{cm}$ and position resolutions of $200\,\mu\text{m}-300\,\mu\text{m}$ can be achieved.
+The unit " μ m" represents a micrometer, one millionth of a meter.
+However, the chamber can measure only one particle inside a certain time window of approximately 700 ns.
+Three DWCs are available for the experiment, if required.
+MicroMegas detectors / Tracking chamber MicroMegas detectors serve the same purpose as DWCs; they allow you to track particles.
 They are "better" than the DWCs because they have a larger surface and a higher resolution.
-The disadvantage is that they are not as fast.
 With the electronics that will be used to read those out, we can at most track 500 particles per second.
-The MicroMegas detectors have a spatial resolution of about 200 $\mu$ m and an active area of 40 cm $\times$ 40 cm.
+The MicroMegas detectors have a spatial resolution of about 200 μ m and an active area of $40 \, \text{cm} \times 40 \, \text{cm}$.
 They are 1D detectors and therefore able to record the position of a charged particle in the vertical or the horizontal plane.
 As there are four of them, you can build, by combining two of them, two 2D detectors.
-The MicroMegas, for example, can be used behind the BRM (see below) to record the angle by which charged particles are deflected in the magnetic field.
+The MicroMegas, for example, can be used behind a magnet (such as the BRM; see below) to record the angle by which charged particles are deflected in the magnetic field.
 You may also be able to use them in order to measure the scattering of particles in a target that you install in the beam line.

-Figure 4: MicroMegas detector.
+Figure 5: MicroMegas detector.